The Sadistic Master Painter Encounters The Masochistic Saint:

 Saturn isn’t all about karmic punishment and nihilistic confinements of the soul, you know.
 There are those rare times when the ringed planet dons an explorer’s fedora and embarks upon an adventure involving the very stuff it rules over – hanks of skin and ground up bones.

 OK, OK.
-So The Adventures of Indiana Bones does not involve jumping into a pit of vipers or blowing away scimitar-wielding assassins, but there are temples….of worship, which hold within their ancient walls the sought after treasures of a mummified corpse along with a bag of assorted bones found in an underground crypt of a mass grave.
+So The Adventures of Indiana Bones does not involve jumping into a pit of vipers or blowing away scimitar-wielding assassins, but there are temples….of worship, which hold within their ancient walls the sought after treasures of a corpse’s remains along with a bag of assorted bones which was found in an adjoining crypt of a mass grave located right nearby.

 And both Adventures occurred within 46 miles of each other and within a period of 5 days.